pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 ---|---|---|---|---|---|---|---
 A|E|T|R|CH5|CH6|CH7|CH8

+Note that the RX ouput will be EATR.

 Bind procedure using serial:
 - With the TX off, put the binding plug in and power on the RX (RX LED slow blink), then power it down and remove the binding plug.
 Receiver should now be in autobind mode.
 - Turn on the TX, set protocol = Devo with option=0, turn off the TX (TX is now in autobind mode).